Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

-# WARNING: This preliminary release of the VM recovery scripts should only be used with the assistance of a Microsoft support engineer when working on a support incident.

 # Overview
 If an Azure VM is inaccessible it may be necessary to attach the OS disk to another Azure VM in order to perform recovery steps.
 The VM recovery scripts automate the recovery steps below.